Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Besov spaces

 \section{Besov spaces}

 Besov spaces are a generalization of Sobolev spaces that support some useful multiplication estimates and embeddings.
-We collect in this section the necessary resuls, but largely omit the proofs.
 An excellent introduction to the topic is in the article of Mourrat and Weber \cite{mourrat_global_2017}.
 Some results are also collected in the appendix of \cite{gubinelli_pde_2021}.
 The textbook of Bahouri, Chemin, and Danchin \cite{bahouri_fourier_2011} treats the unweighted case.
+Due to differences in setup and conventions, the proofs of the following results are straightforward modifications of those in the listed references.